itzkavishka/awesome-piracy/Readme.md

 - [SMLoadrCommuntiy](https://t.me/SMLoadrCommunity) Telegram community for SMLoadr
 - [aria-telegram-mirror-bot](https://github.com/out386/aria-telegram-mirror-bot) A Telegram bot to download files via HTTP(S)/BitTorrent and upload them to Google Drive.
 - [CrackWatch trackers](https://www.reddit.com/r/CrackWatch/comments/b2ywcn/crackwatch_telegram_tracker/) Telegram channels for CrachWatch.com games & cracks by /u/SHADOWSLIFER.

+## Authentication Managers

+- [authentik](https://goauthentik.io/) authentik is an open-source Identity Provider that emphasizes flexibility and versatility.
+It can be seamlessly integrated into existing environments to support new protocols.

 ## Miscellaneous